20milliliter/20milliliter/README.md

 ### Who am I?

-Hey!
-I'm 20ml.
-I like music, video-games, computer programming, and visual media.
+Hi!
+I'm "Millie", and I like programming, video-games, music, and visual media.
 I live for where they intersect.

-Github is (reasonably) not well suited for displaying media.
-[Visit my website](https://20ml.live) for a better look at that.
+My primary portfolio is available on [my website](https://20ml.live), as Github is (reasonably) not well suited for displaying such media.
+However, many software projects and my contributions to open-source endeavors are viewable here.

 ---